BrianMHarris/node-mail-relay/README.md

 Incoming data must be formatted correctly.

 ### Code Examples (Client)
-The following code samples show what the client-side code might look like.
+The following code samples show what the client-side code might look like (client not included).

 The data we want to include in the email: